wadetb/shellspace/Docs/VR.md

 + Remove personal .sig
 + Run the release checker (ignore LAUNCHER msg)

-# TODO
+# TODO for next build

++ Load a connection list from a JSON file.
++ Make toy apps load where aimed at.
++ Stability testing.
++ Push active app closer.

+# Misc

 + Hook into the Oculus console system to allow sending console commands w/o VNC.

++ Write a console module with channels + levels (like log, warn, error) + fatal errors.
+Broadcast "console" messages so a "console" plugin can receive and display them in a cell, and implement that using JS+Skia.
+(This plugin could also support typed keyboard commands, or that could be built into the Shell spotlight style...my instinct is the latter)

++ Broadcast profiler data via a "profile" message, write a JS+Skia profiler display widget.

+# Core

++ Implement 3D transition animation support so things can animate smoothly.

 + Make a chain of event handlers like in the DOM, such that something can be added to intercept "key" events to make a watchdog script that resets things but never has to unload.

++ Move VNC to a .so plugin as an example so others can start to actually write plugins, and so C++ plugins can be fetched via HTTP.

++ Add Connection: close to the HTTP request.
+(Or just implement multiple requests per connection, haha)

+The browser model for Shellspace over HTTP would be to execute a "shellspace.org/somespace/index.cfg" script file to populate everything.

+# Menu

++ Finish implementing the stacking.

++ Test a radial arrangement.

++ Support simple float/int slider, checkbox, enum controls such that data is communicated to/from the widget.

 # Shell

++ Automatically zoom in on the active widget.

 + A Ctrl-Alt-Delete-like hotkey that exects 'reset.cfg' to recover from scripting errors that break the shell.

 + Context specific menus.

 Idea: When back button is pressed, shell sends a "menu" message to the active widget.
-The widget can respond by broadcasting a "menu xyz" message to the system, which will open and display xyz.vrkey.
-The issue is widget-specific things like "vnc disconnect vnc0" where VNC0 is the id of the activating widget.
+The widget can respond by broadcasting a "menu xyz" message to the system, which will open and display xyz.vrkey.  (.vrkey is JSON, but could conceivably be injected JavaScript code via include( menuFile ).

+Menu may contain widget-specific things like "vnc disconnect $activeId" where $activeId is the id of the activating widget.

 # VNC